5 things to do in McHenry County: So many egg hunts!

 The second – the April Showers Craft and Vendor event – will run the same hours Sunday at the Johnsburg Community Club, 2315 Church St.

-It will feature unique items from small businesses, with more than 30 crafters and vendors on site.
+It will feature unique items from small business with more than 30 crafters and vendors on site.

 Would you like your event featured in this weekly feature?
 The first step is submitting your events to the Northwest Herald’s community calendar at shawlocal.com/northwest-herald/local-events/ where they are then considered for inclusion in this feature.